Hemantcoder2005/ChatApp/learning/readme.md

 ```bash
 python manage.py createsuperuser
 ```
-- Run it 3 or more to create users.
+- Run it 3 or more times to create multiple users.
 - Now run your server by
 ```bash
 python manage.py runserver
 ```
+- You can also see server running and also stated Starting ASGI/Daphne (This means we have successfully setup daphne😊)
 - Now go to http://127.0.0.1:8000/admin
 - login in django adminstration